The Bankrate promise

 As you shop for a home, you can use the USDA property eligibility tool to see if a particular address will qualify for a USDA mortgage.
 If you don’t know where to start, the USDA also offers a list of qualified homes for sale by state.

 Having a real estate agent that has worked with people seeking USDA loans might help you find the best property for your needs in an eligible area.
 Use our Bankrate RE Agent Match tool to find an agent near you.

 Once you find an eligible home you like, make an offer.
 If it’s accepted, you’ll sign the purchase and sale agreement with the seller, provide any initial earnest money deposit and move on to applying for your mortgage.

-Be careful not to make any changes to your credit or finances, such as buying a car or taking out a new credit card, during underwriting.
+During underwriting, be careful not to make any changes to your credit or finances, such as buying a car or taking out a new credit card.
 If you do, your lender might need to restart the underwriting process, which could delay your closing.